axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-tls-key-file.md

 | Accepted values: | Filename |
 | Default:         | none     |

 *Description:* The name of a file that contains an unencrypted private key in PEM format, suitable as a TLS key.
-If properly configured, the {{% productparam "abbrev" %}} application uses this private key and the matching certificate (set in the `cert-file()` option) to authenticate the {{% productparam "abbrev" %}} client on the destination server.
+If properly configured, the {{% param "product.abbrev" %}} application uses this private key and the matching certificate (set in the `cert-file()` option) to authenticate the {{% param "product.abbrev" %}} client on the destination server.